-Citizenship application forms may be obtained from the Department of Immigration and Border Protection (DIBP).
-The DIBP also publishes a lot of information about the citizenship application process and the documentation needed.
+Citizenship application forms may be obtained from the Department of Home Affairs (DHA).
+Citizenship can also be applied for online through an immiaccount.
+The DHA also publishes a lot of information about the citizenship application process and the documentation needed.

-People acquiring Australian citizenship are entitled to the same rights as those born in Australia.
+People acquiring Australian citizenship are entitled to the same rights as who are citizens by virtue of being born in Australia.
 These include the right to:

 - apply for appointment to any public office or to stand for election as a member of parliament (although holding joint nationality can create serious predicaments in the federal parliament)